allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

     .RunCommand((from, @event, to) => new RegisterPaymentCommand(@event.PaymentId));
 ```

-This is where the both repayment types merge and we can focus on our bookkeeping system.
+This is where both repayment types merge and we can focus on our bookkeeping system.
-As mentioned before, we are most interested in registration events published by the bookkeeping system.
+As mentioned before, we are mostly interested in registration events published by the bookkeeping system.

 ```csharp
 public class PaymentRegistered : EventBase